Wine Grape Cheat Sheets: Zinfandel

 • Smooth, soft, and supple texture…many winemakers say it’s all about the texture when it comes to Merlot

-• Moderate-to-lively acidity, fruit-forward flavors
+• Moderate-to-lively acidity

 • Lighter than Syrah and heavier than Pinot, Merlot ranks just under Cabernet Sauvignon in the rankings-by-heft.